 Once all your test results are looking good, you can share your results easily with your colleagues.
 Simply click “Share” and copy the link.
 Send it out to collaborate with your team.

 While thumbing through your test previews, you may notice that none of your links or images are clickable.
 This is because we return only a screenshot of exactly what your email looks like within each inbox.
 Don’t worry – you can still check to make sure those links and images work properly.

 To check all the links and images within your email, click the “URL Validation” tab.

 You will see validation and reputation information for each hyperlink and image.
-This means you can see if any links resolved with error messages or if any link domains are blacklisted.
+This means you can see if any links resolved with error messages or if any link domains are blocklisted.
 Check out a sample below:

 Email on Acid lists all your URLs individually, so you can identify any URL that may be causing a problem.
-Including blacklisted URLs in your email can cause spam filters to flag your message.
+Including blocklisted URLs in your email can cause spam filters to flag your message.

 Now that we’ve covered how and where to view your tests, here are some steps you can take when you find problems in your test results.